sudosu404/tailnet-lib/docs/content/docs/services.md

 weight: 3
 ---

-To add a service to your TSDProxy instance, you need to add a label to your service cobtainer.
+To add a service to your TSDProxy instance, you need to add a label to your service container.

 {{% steps %}}